TerryTsai/CommandFX/README.md

 Changes
 =======
-Added hide button to collapse results.
+- Hide button to collapse results.
-Added detach button to move results to a new window (returns when window is closed).
+- Detach button to move results to a new window (returns when window is closed).
-Added a mostly useless gallery command.
+- Added a mostly useless gallery command.
+- Tabbed terminals

 Screen
 ======